 The purpose of the CWBA was to provide leadership and services to our local associations and women bowlers of California.
 Our Mission is the recognition for achievements, quality programs and the fostering of the spirit of friendship and cooperation among all members of the bowling family.
 The CWBA celebrated it’s 75th Anniversary in 2001 and has developed a wealth of traditions during it’s history.
 The last convention was held in Sacramento in 2006.

-The California State Junior Bowling Association was organized in Fresno, 1965 under the leadership of Mr. Herb Hoff.
+The California State Junior Bowling Association was organized in Fresno, 1965 under the leadership of Mr. Herb Hoff and Chuck Ellena.
 This entity was then reorganized on October 10, 1982 into the California State Young American Bowling Alliance, Inc. This organization has developed itself with the changing times of the century, creating many scholarship opportunities through awards and tournaments to help the future of our sport, which starts with the youth.
 Education is very important and with our help and your help, these youth will have a multitude of opportunities to pursue their college education while participating in the growing sport of BOWLING!!
 The last Youth State Convention was held in San Diego in 2006.